 What to Wear

 The Houston Livestock Show and Rodeo is the one time of year that Houstonians go all out and embrace their Texan roots.
-Cowboy hats — a rarity typically seen only in Hollywood depictions of Houston — are everywhere, and cowboy boots are worn with everything from torn jeans to dresses.
+Cowboy hats—a rarity is typically seen only in Hollywood depictions of Houston—are everywhere, and cowboy boots are worn with everything from torn jeans to dresses.